LinSchmitz/miniAssignments/ProfileCard/README.md

-# 🧠 Developer Profile Card
+# 👧🏼 Profile Card

-A personal developer profile card built with React.
+A personal profile card built with React.
 Includes a profile picture, introduction, and a list of technical skills with visual indicators based on experience level.

 ### 📸 Preview